 Although going through a bear market is painful, the stock market has made money 95 percent of the time over rolling 10-year periods since 1926.
 Over a rolling 20-year period, it's made money 100 percent of the time.

 Unfortunately, we will all eventually run out of time.
 Running out of time is why I've put together a bull market and bear market checklist.
 Ideally, I want us to live our best lives possible all of the time.
 Weathering a stock market downturn is a must.

 Having to spend time to recoup losses is a terrible waste of time.
 As you get older and wealthier, you no longer want to worry about money anymore.
 All you want to do is spend time on what really matters.

 The one last piece of recommendation I have for you is to stay on top of your finances like a hawk.
 In the past, using an Excel spreadsheet to track your finances each month was good enough.

-Today, I suggest using Personal Capital, the best free financial app to not only track your finances, but x-ray your portfolio for excessive fees, make sure your risk exposure is appropriate, and help you plan for retirement using their sophisticated simulation models.
+Today, I suggest using Empower, the best free financial app to not only track your finances, but x-ray your portfolio for excessive fees, make sure your risk exposure is appropriate, and help you plan for retirement using their sophisticated simulation models.

-I’ve been using Personal Capital since 2012 and have seen my net worth more than 5X during this time period.
-As a bear market looms nearer, I’ve used the app to ensure that I have a defensive portfolio.
-It’s free to sign up and use.
+I've been using Empower since 2012 and have seen my net worth more than 5X during this time period.
+As a bear market looms nearer, I've used the app to ensure that I have a defensive portfolio.
+It's free to sign up and use.